KrE80r/KrE80r.github.io/_posts/2016-10-15-internet-of-minions.md

 - "smart" cars connected online, regardless driven or self-driving cars can be hacked and stolen or even to kill on-board passangers, scary right ?!

-- RansomWare hitting IoT devices, think your "smart" heart pacemaker being hijacked by ransomware.
+- RansomWare hitting IoT devices, think of your "smart" heart pacemaker being hijacked by ransomware.

 ![CuFDEPXWAAAGuOe.jpg]({{site.baseurl}}/images/CuFDEPXWAAAGuOe.jpg)